XtraKrispi/fp-workshop/client/README.md

 Once you have Elm and npm/yarn installed, simply run

-`npm install` or `yarn` in the client directory to install any dependencies
+`npm install` or `yarn` in the `client` directory to install any dependencies

+There may be an issue with Permissions when running this command.
+If you have problems, we've fixed this by running `npm cache clean --force` and rerunning `npm install`

 After they are installed, run the intro application: